When does easy bruising indicate a more serious problem?

 These signs and symptoms can indicate low levels of or abnormally functioning platelets — components of blood that help it clot after an injury — or problems with proteins that help the blood clot.
 To diagnose the cause of your bruising, your doctor might check your blood platelet levels or do tests that measure the ability of your blood to clot.

 Other serious causes of bruising include domestic violence or abuse.
-If a loved one has an unexplainable bruise, particularly in an unusual location such as around the eye or face, ask about the possibility of abuse.
+If a loved one has an unexplainable bruise, particularly in an unusual location such as on the face, you might ask about the possibility of abuse.

 How can I prevent or treat bruises?

 Once a bruise has formed, however, not much can be done to treat it.
-Most bruises eventually disappear as your body reabsorbs the blood — although healing may take longer as you age.
-If the bruise is swollen, it might help to apply a cold compress and elevate the affected area.
-After the swelling decreases, a warm compress might speed removal of the blood.
+Most bruises eventually disappear as your body reabsorbs the blood — although healing might take longer as you age.
+It might help to elevate the affected area and apply ice.
 If the sight of a bruise bothers you, cover it with clothing or makeup.

 You might not be able to eliminate easy bruising.
-However, taking simple steps to protect your skin and avoid injury can go a long way toward keeping you bruise-free.
+However, taking simple steps to protect your skin and avoid injury can help you try to stay bruise-free.

 See more In-depth